kris-pearman/summer-project/README.md

 4) Open tools -> Nuget Package Manager -> Package managet Console
 5) Type https://community.monogame.net/t/monogame-3-7-1/11173 and hit enter

 This should allow the project to work as intended for editing purposes, to add or alter assets you need to run the content manager pipeline tool that was installed with monogame.

+This is a test.